 What exactly are drones used for?
 What are they capable of?
-Can Camera Drone be used anywhere?
+Can a Camera Drone be used anywhere?
 If so, why do we not see drones more frequently in the air?
 Below, we explain it all.

 Due to advancements in technology, drones are growing in popularity with their ease of use.
-Many of the drones today can be flown by a remote controller or from a smartphone app which can be downloaded from Google Play or the Apple Store.
+Many of drones today can be flown by a remote controller or from a smartphone app that can be downloaded from Google Play or the Apple Store.
 The App allows for full control of the drone.
 With increased convenience, drones are now becoming an integral part of events, adding an extra dimension to them.
 The aerial photography and video captured by these drones in the sky create a spectacle and feeling unlike any experienced before, thus getting the name Camera Drones.

 To see the latest models of Camera Drones, check out the Camera drone model page.

 Camera Drone: Camera

 Resolution and frame rate differs from low to high-range models.
 Resolution can start with 700×560 pixels and go up to 4k.
 Frame rates of the current models are usually 30 FPS.

 The average flight times with standard batteries range from 15-28 minutes while the low-end models have an estimated 7-9 minutes.

 This is a wireless communication device using the 5.8 GHz frequency band.
 The drone and the remote control system should already be paired when it leaves the factory.

 The location of the 5.8 GHz receiver technology link button is under the UAV

 This is a wireless communication device that operates within the 2.4 GHz frequency.
 It is used to extend the range of communication between the smartphone or tablet and the drone in an open unobstructed area.